psat/ResourceScheduler/notepad.md

 _Some of the methods have no javadoc associated and this is intentional, as I find that the method is quite simple and self-explanatory._

+Messages seem to be rather simple objects, at least so far don't any logic specific to it, shouldn't worry about devising tests for it.
+Instead will just test that the messages are set to be scheduler with the ResourceScheduler.

+Create an implementation of Message interface, which gets a reference to the ResourceScheduler and a groupID string.
+The reference to the ResouceScheduler will serve to inform that a resource is free/idle.

+I actually do want to test the concrete implementation of Message interface, because I do not want a Message with a groupID, ResourceScheduler reference or content set to null.

+Provide test execution history for the ConcreteMessageTest class.
+(Should be committed with this change).